 “You know it puts him to sleep,” James suggested.
 “Hoped it would calm him down in the meantime.”

 Accepting this for now, Remus went on.

 Hagrid continues by saying he’d gotten the baby out of the destroyed house fine, and that he fell asleep halfway through the trip.
 The three adults bent over the child, noting the baby’s lightning shaped scar.

 “What?”
 Lily yelped, scanning the hairline of her beautiful baby frantically.
 “He doesn’t have a scar.”

 “That’s proof right there that these books are fake.”
 James exclaimed, a smile cracking over his face.

-McGonagall begins to ask if that was where, but Dumbledore cut her off and said "yes, he'll have that scar forever."
+McGonagall begins to ask if that was where, but Dumbledore cut her off and said yes, that he would have that scar forever.